-On this page, you can learn more about the Environmental Impacts that face Fairfield; the Pollution Indicators that affect local communities; City Efforts, including plans and commissions; an Environmental Directory of community organizations; and the involvement of Sustainable Solano Programs in Fairfield.
+On this page, you can learn more about Environmental Hazards in the informative brochure below (click either image to download a print-quality version); about Pollution Indicators that affect local communities; City Efforts, including plans and commissions; an Environmental Directory of community organizations; and the involvement of Sustainable Solano Programs in Fairfield.
 (Click on the previous links to jump to that section of the page.)

 The California Communities Environmental Health Screening Tool is used to evaluate communities based on pollution burdens and the characteristics of people living in these communities.
 This information helps identify California communities that are most affected by different sources of pollution.
 Each of the data points below represents a value for a census tract as it compares to other census tracts in California.
 Census tracts are small, relatively stable statistical subdivisions of a county and usually contain between 1,200 to 8,000 people, with the optimal size of 4,000.

 Focus Census Tracts